-This creates a potent mixture that can drive away mosquitoes, hornets, wasps, yellow jackets, and most pesky bees.
+This creates a potent bee deterrent that can drive away mosquitoes, hornets, wasps, yellow jackets, and most pesky bees.

 Materials: Witch hazel, peppermint essential oil, tea tree oil, spray container

-This mix has a strong smell that can repel insects like hornets, wasps, mosquitoes, and bees.
+This homemade bee repellent strongly smells and can repel insects like hornets, wasps, mosquitoes, and bees.

-Asides from repellents made of essential oils, there are other natural and effective bee repellents you can incorporate.
-Here are some natural and safe methods to keep the bees away:
+Aside from repellents made of essential oils, there are other natural and effective bee repellents you can incorporate.
+Here are some natural and safe methods to keep the bees naturally away:

 Fresh cucumber peels could be an excellent way to get rid of bees in your yard.
 Simply cut up some cucumbers and line them in a single layer on an aluminum pie dish.
 When the cucumber comes in contact with the aluminum pie dish, it creates a chemical smell that bees can’t stand.
-You can line some cucumber peels on your windowsill for much smaller spaces to keep bees away.
+You can line some cucumber peels on your windowsill to keep bees away for much smaller spaces.

 Bees are always in search of flowers for pollination.
 If you are hanging out in your yard and want to keep the bees out, avoid wearing bright colors like red, green, or yellow, as this may attract them to you.
 You also want to avoid wearing clothes or accessories that have floral patterns.
 Instead, wear clothing with more toned-down colors.

 As we mentioned earlier, bees always search for flowers to pollinate.
 If you have flowers or plants around your lawn, you want to move them far away from your guests, as bees may be attracted to the sweet smells that come from flowers.
-Some flowers that bees love include sunflowers, lilacs, poppies, and honeysuckle.
+Bees love sunflowers, lilacs, poppies, and honeysuckle flowers.